Helen Poynor is an independent movement

 non-stylised movement and performance practice.
 She is recognised by Suprapto as a teacher and is a guest associate teacher for Talmapa UK.

-A visiting Professor of Performance at Coventry University Helen
+For many years a visiting Professor of Performance at Coventry University, Helen is a mentor

 ADMP UK and a Registered Somatic Movement Therapist with ISMETA